 Ethereum Classic can be wrapped to interact with the ETH network's DeFi ecosystem. https://beincrypto.com/ethereum-classic-users-to-access-ethereum-with-wetc/

-With the capture of a healthy, decentralized mining community to mitigate 51% attacks, the development and mining communities engage in a deep discussion about Ethereum Classic's risk to self-sovereignty in the development wing of the project.
-Treasury proposals are drafted and discussed while the Ethereum Classic project moves into 2021.
+With the long-term capture of healthy, decentralized hashrate via the Thanos update, the risk of 51% attacks is mitigated.
+The ETC participants shifts focus on network adoption.
+The development and mining communities engage in a thoughtful discussions about Ethereum Classic's risk to self-sovereignty via the development wing of the project.
+Various treasury proposals are drafted and discussed while the Ethereum Classic project moves into 2021.

 <3for the original Ethereum vision